 The staff statement that above ground pipelines will alter hydrology through proliferation of noxious weeds in the drains is beyond purview of the Applicant.
 IID manages and maintains drains.
 However, mitigation measures to avoid and minimize noxious and invasive weeds are proposed.
 Noxious and invasive weeds are described in Page 5.2-10 of the PSA and potential impacts are described throughout Section 5.2.2 Environmental Impacts of the PSA.
-COC BIO-4/ MM BIO-4 General Conservation Measures incorporates the Applicant's measure (TN #249723, AFC Section 5.2.3.6) that would require access, parking, staging, and refueling outside of aquatic habitat.
-In addition, to reduce the spread of invasive weeds, the Applicant would implement Staff proposed COC BIO-10/ MM BIO-10 Invasive Species Management Plan.
+COC BIO-4/ MM BIO-4 General Conservation Measures incorporates the Applicant's measure (TN249737, AFC Section 5.2.3.6) that would require access, parking, staging, and refueling outside of aquatic habitat.
+In addition, to reduce the spread of invasive weeds, this measure would incorporate Applicant's measure for weed management (TN250678) by requiring vehicles to be free of mud and debris, and erosion control measures be certified weed free.

-The project gen-tie line, production well pipeline, and water supply pipeline are the permanent features that cross presumed occupied desert pupfish IID drains or water features.
-Mitigation measures are in place to reduce impacts to the IID drain and water feature during construction, such as using a crane to install pipe over drain, placing footings as far back from edge of drain as feasible, and SWPPP BMPs such as refueling away from occupied features.
-With these avoidance measures in place, impacts from construction over the occupied water features will be reduced to less than significant levels.
+The project only has one permanent feature that crosses a presumed occupied desert pupfish IID drain, the injection well pipeline crossing Sinclair Road.
+The gen-tie line does not cross any pupfish drains.
+Mitigation measures are in place to reduce impacts to the IID drain during construction, such as using a crane to install pipe over drain, placing footings as far back from edge of drain as feasible, and SWPPP BMPs such as refueling away from occupied drains.
+With these avoidance measures in place, impacts from injection well pipeline construction over the occupied IID drain will be reduced to less than significant levels.
 Revise text as follows:

 "If dewatering of desert pupfish aquatic habitat is needed due to a high rainfall year, it would be considered a significant impact.
 The applicant will not dewater due to natural rain events.
+Impacts to Red Hill Bay Drains could result in direct impacts to desert pupfish if the drains become inundated in the future, which is unlikely due to the receding sea.
+Production wells are proposed within the playa near the Salton Sea, north of the ENGP.
 Direct impacts could occur if fish were exposed to pipeline and well infrastructure during a flood event that results in entrapment and mortality.
-Pipelines and gen-tie lines that will be are-constructed over canals and drains or water features that provides habitat for fish species could result in reduction in water quality from accidental spills of hazardous materials and wastes and exposure to fugitive dust, and vibration from pipe and pole infrastructure installation.
-Mitigation measures are in place to reduce pipeline construction impacts to the presumed occupied water features to less than significant levels.
+Measures are in place to reduce impacts to pupfish getting entrapped in production well features.
+The one pipelines and gen-tie lines that will be are constructed over canals and a drains that provides habitat for fish species could result in reduction in water quality from accidental spills of hazardous materials and wastes and exposure to fugitive dust, and vibration from pipe and pole infrastructure installation.
+Mitigation measures are in place to reduce pipeline construction impacts to the presumed occupied IID drain to less than significant levels."
 Indirect impacts could include long-term alterations to hydrology and degradation of habitat from the introduction and proliferation of noxious and invasive weeds.
 Long-term modifications that reduce natural flows to downstream habitats could result in the displacement of riparian vegetation and degradation of various habitat types that are used throughout different life stages.
-Alterations to agricultural fields that return flow to canals and drains could have an indirect impact on vegetation and hydrology. .
+Alterations to agricultural fields that return flow to canals and drains could have an indirect impact on vegetation and hydrology.

-Page 5.2-90, Fish, 2nd Paragraph - Zebra mussels are not located at the project site and have been found only at two locations in California, near Hollister (approximately 500 miles from Calipatria) (https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=190514).
+Page 5.2-90 - Zebra mussels are not located at the project site and have been found only at two locations in California, near Hollister (approximately 500 miles from Calipatria) (https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=190514).
 BIO-10 Invasive Species Management Plan includes measures to minimize or avoid invasive species being transported onsite including Zebra mussel.
 Additionally, no work is planned in aquatic habitats.
 Please revise text as follows: